-Small Business Saturday offers all American Express card holders a free $25 credit to spend at small businesses.
+Small Business Saturday offers all American Express card holders up to 3 $10 credits per registered card to spend at small businesses.

-For each card that you register, you will receive a 1-time $25 statement credit when you spend $25 at a participating small business on your American Express Card.
+For each card that you register, you will receive up to 3 $10 statement credits for each single in-store purchase of at least $10 at a participating small business on your American Express card.

 Seems simple enough, but if you want to Maximize Your Credit Card Rewards, there are a few basic steps that you can take to get even more bonus cash.